 Cerrone’s music is tricky to pin down—in the best possible ways.
 It’s accessible, but also incredibly rich and thought-provoking.
 (Not that these things have to be mutually exclusive!)
 It revels in ear-catching colors and displays an insatiable curiosity for unique sound combinations.
 (Several of his compositions feature electronic accompaniment, giving them a delicious, digital “sheen.”)
 It exudes a deep literary sensibility, as well as a fascination with place, memory, sound, and silence.
 Simply put, it’s amazing stuff.

-The affinity for place and memory is particularly evident in Cerrone’s latest album, The Arching Path (out May 21 from In a Circle Records).
+The affinity for place and memory is particularly evident in Cerrone’s latest album, The Arching Path (available now from In a Circle Records).
 This release highlights four piano-centric chamber pieces, three of which are inspired by travel—The Arching Path and Double Happiness stem from the composer’s trips to Italy, while Hoyt-Schermerhorn was conceived after many late-night commutes on the New York subway.
 The centerpiece of the album is I will learn to love a person, an inward-focused song cycle that sets the Twitter-esque poetry of American author Tao Lin.
 It’s an incredible album overall and definitely one worth checking out.
 (You can order it on Bandcamp or wherever digital music is sold.
-It will also be available for streaming.)
+It is also available for streaming.)

 A few weeks ago, I had the great privilege to sit down with Chris—albeit virtually, over Zoom—and talk about his new album.
 Our 45-minute conversation was fascinating and wide-ranging, covering topics from creativity during the pandemic to janky family violins.

 Below are excerpts from our discussion, which have been edited for length and clarity:

 Kevin McBrien (KM): How have you fared this past year with COVID and lockdown?
 What has kept you going through this very weird and very strange time?